ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 AWS_ACCESS_KEY_ID='<Carol's access key>' AWS_SECRET_ACCESS_KEY='<Carol's secret access key>' aws dynamodb scan --table-name Person --region eu-west-1
 ```

-If you update the `abbeytest` repository from GitHub, you'll see a new file called `workspace/abbeytest/access.tf`.
+If you update the `abbeytest` repository from GitHub, you'll see a new file called `access.tf` in the `abbeytest` repository.
 This is where Abbey maintains your access configuration:

 ```terraform
 resource "aws_iam_user_group_membership" "user_carol_group_readergroup" {